iacopoerpichini/cg3d-neural-renderer/README.md

 # CG & 3D Neural Renderer

-This repo uses the PyTorch implementation of the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.
+## Application of human face images on 3D head models using machine learning techniques

-It uses a porting of the [original Chainer implementation](https://github.com/hiroharu-kato/neural_renderer) released by the authors.
+The aim of the project is to apply images of human faces to a 3D head model.
+Machine learning techinques are used to adapt the model to the face image and create a convincing result.

-The Python porting is realized by [daniilidis-group](https://github.com/daniilidis-group/neural_renderer).
+The project uses the Neural Renderer framework first proposed in the paper [Neural 3D Mesh Renderer](http://hiroharu-kato.com/projects_en/neural_renderer.html) by Hiroharu Kato, Yoshitaka Ushiku, and Tatsuya Harada.
+The Neural Renderer implements a rendering pipeline that can be embedded into a trainable deep learning model.

-The goal of this project is to combine the provided examples by daniilidis to have a generalized render pipile for 3D model based on [CelebMask-HQ dataset](https://github.com/switchablenorms/CelebAMask-HQ/blob/master/README.md).
+More specifically, its PyTorch implementation realized by [daniilidis-group](https://github.com/daniilidis-group/neural_renderer) is used.

-There is a presentation of our work in this repository: [Presentation.pdf](https://github.com/iacopoerpichini/cg3d-neural-renderer/blob/master/Presentation.pdf).
+A presentation that focuses on the details of this work can be found here: [Presentation.pdf](https://github.com/iacopoerpichini/cg3d-neural-renderer/blob/master/Presentation.pdf).

-The presentation contains some gifs and is possible to see it with pdf viewer like Adobe Acrobat Reader.
+To correctly view the contained gifs it is recommended to open it with Adobe Acrobat Reader.

 ## Requirements
 | Software                                                 | Version         |
 | ---------------------------------------------------------|-----------------|